CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 more QA/testing

-Mac OS support? (anybody want that? make an issue and I will work on it)

-itch has HTML games so I should probably check on those
+itch has HTML games so I should probably check on those(in progress)

 ## known issues ##